n1xerii/com.nixerii.videoscreen/README.md

 # com.nixerii.videoframes
- KDE Plasma widget for playing video files on the desktop.
+ KDE Plasma widget for adding and playing video files on the desktop.